 Lesson 3: The Value of a Water Footprint

-This lesson empowers students to take action.
-First, they investigate how the products they buy impact their virtual water footprint.
+In the final environmental science lesson, students are empowered to take action.
+First, they investigate how the products they buy impact water resources and their virtual water footprint.
 Then they devise a plan to reduce their personal water footprint.
-Next, they work together to evaluate the water footprint of their school campus.
+Next, they work together to evaluate their school campus.
 Finally, they create a Strategic Action Plan to reduce the school’s water footprint and work in groups to get the necessary permissions to enact a water-saving plan for the campus.

 Lesson Plan 3